You shine: we shine: Your radiant Son shines.

 Be my Defender and Hope.
 Be my courage as I stand and fight.

 My favorite song of all time is Come Thou Fount.
 This ranking is affirmed and reaffirmed every time I sing it or take it in; it ministers to my soul.
 The depth that is interwoven into its lyrics always astounds me and I find deeper spiritual truths each time I encounter it.
 For me, it is the song of my faith and my walk with God.
 It speaks to who God is, what he has done, and who I am in light of it all.
 The song contains some really honest lyrics concerning the Christian life such as, “prone to wander, Lord I feel it, prone to leave the God I love” or “Jesus sought me when a stranger wandering from the fold of God.”
-To me, the song has been my prayer to stay rooted and connected to God’s goodness no matter what.
+The song has been my prayer to stay rooted and connected to God’s goodness no matter what.
 It is a request to remember the necessity of abiding in God’s grace daily in order that I might live a life of worship.
 If I was a better writer, I could write a book on what God has revealed to me about himself, my faith, and the nature of my own heart.
 Perhaps I will write a series of posts on the song line by line.
 For now, I will settle to try and convey what I most recently discovered.

 As I was leading through this treasure trove of a song this weekend, a few lines of it struck me in a profound way.